Table of Contents

 It’s important to keep a paper trail of all your communications with RMP Services, so make sure to only communicate with them in writing.
 Make sure to date your letters and send them by certified mail.
 If you’re not sure where to start, then check out the sample letters provided by the CFPB.

 If you ask RMP Services to stop contacting you altogether, then they’re legally obligated to do so.
 12 However, ignoring debt collectors can have negative consequences—in the end, you may get sued, and you may even have your wages garnished.
 It’s smarter to engage with them tactically to ensure you don’t have to pay, or you get the best deal you can.

 If you owe medical debt: Ask your insurance provider to cover it

-As of July 1, 2022, paid medical collections will be removed from consumer credit reports.
+Unlike other types of debt, medical collections are deleted from your credit report if you pay them.
 If you can get your health insurance company to pay off the debt that RMP Services is trying to collect, it will immediately be deleted and will stop affecting your credit score.

 This will also happen if you pay off your debt yourself.
 However, that will obviously cost you, so if your insurance won’t cover the debt, you should probably hold off paying until you explore some of the other options below.

 If that doesn’t work: Send a debt verification letter

 Sending a debt verification letter asking the collection agency to provide evidence of your debt is one of the quickest and easiest ways of getting rid of a debt item in your credit history.
 It’s also an easy way of figuring out if the debt collector is a scam agency.

 When you send a debt verification letter, third-party collectors like RMP Services are legally required to show evidence that you have an outstanding debt.
 If they can’t do that, then they have no choice but to delete it from your records.
 13